How to Choose an LGBTQ-Inclusive Financial Professional

 It starts with knowing your needs

 In order to identify the right financial advisor, first assess what your specific needs are.
 If you are LGBTQ, it may be that you have unique circumstances that are distinct from the majority.
 Two-female-headed households, for instance, are on average less likely to pull as much income as different-sex households or two-male-headed households, according to Statista.
-Those who are transgender are three times more likely than the general population to have a low household income, according to the National Center for Transgender Equality.
+Those who are transgender are three times more likely than the general population to have a household income of less than $10,000 a year, according to the National Center for Transgender Equality.
 The need to start to plan your financial future may beckon earlier for those of us who are LGBTQ, or we may not be in a position to be thinking about retirement planning until later than most.

 And when it comes to marriage and children, LGBTQ families face a whole new level of patchwork legal and financial complexities that require particular expertise.
 The need for financial and legal professionals who are trained in the nuances that LGBTQ families face becomes even more significant.